Guardian

 • Memory compression thresholds are hand-tuned, not empirically optimized.

-• No formal user study on reframe detection accuracy.
+• No formal user study on reframe detection or awareness-trap accuracy.

 Learnings